horgh/twitter-tcl/README.md

 # twitter-tcl

 This project provides an [Eggdrop](http://www.eggheads.org) bot script to show tweets in IRC channels.
+You can also do things like tweet from IRC.

 The repository contains libraries that are useful independently as well.